 In 2019 Guy released his debut solo piano album, ‘Go Gentle Into the Light’ - a collection of some of the best-loved songs that he and Robbie Williams have written together reimagined for solo piano, with the single ‘The Road To Mandalay’ reaching over 6 million streams.
 Guy is currently working on his 2nd solo album.

-He has hosted cabaret clubs, presented TV series and gives his time to charities, including the Teenage Cancer Trust.
-In 2012 he produced The Justice Collective’s cover of The Hollies hit “He Ain’t Heavy, He’s My Brother” to raise funds for the Hillsborough families’ campaign for justice.
+He has curated the Orgasmatron, presented TV series and gives his time to charities, including Save the Children.
+In 2019, Guy created and produced the BBC Children in Need album ‘Got it Covered’ featuring stars such as Olivia Colman, Jodie Whittaker and Helena Bonham Carter and reached Number 1 in the UK Charts.
+In 2012 he produced The Justice Collective’s cover of The Hollies hit ‘He Ain’t Heavy, He’s My Brother’ to raise funds for the Hillsborough families’ campaign for justice.

-He lives with his wife, Emma, and their four children in Camden and in Sussex where he enjoys “good wine, good food, cinema and pretty much everything French”.
+He lives with his wife Emma and their four children in Camden and in Sussex where he enjoys “good wine, good food, cinema and pretty much everything French”.